DragonX-cloud/dji_flutter_plugin/README.md

 - Delete Media File by Index
 - Live Video Feed (rawvideo YUV420p)

-Streaming is not yet supported, but in progress.

 ## SETUP
 Before you start using the DJI Flutter plugin, you must first perform some initial setup and configurations as required by DJI SDK.